dataloop-ai-apps/mars-surface-datasets/README.md

 # Dataset and Feature Vectors Loader

-This dataset adapter is designed to facilitate the installation of The installation also creates 3 trained models with metrics.
+This dataset adapter is designed to facilitate the installation of the Mars Surface Images datasets, one with raw unannotated images and another with captioned images.

 ## Installation